sumeetgajjar/CS7610-F20/lab2/REPORT.md

 ### Assumptions

-- The system is designed to work with bounded number of peers.
+- The system is designed to work a with bounded number of peers.
 This is controlled by the [MAX_PEERS](src/message.h#L12). <br/>
 For the purpose of this lab, this value is set to 10, it can be increased to a valid positive integer value.
 Changing this value requires recompilation of binaries.